Angelmmiguel/fu/README.md

 # fu

 `fu` is a `du` alike CLI.
-It comes with a set a new features and a better output.
+It comes with a set of new features and a better output.
 For example, it allows you to sort and limit the number of entries and provides a colorized output to highlight heaviest entries.

 ## Installation